-- 10. Duration of copyright in literary, etc., works. - 11.
+- 7. Categories of protected works. - 8.
+Qualification for copyright protection. - 9.
+Nature of copyright-economic rights. - 10.
+Duration of copyright in literary, etc., works. - 11.
 Duration of copyright in sound recordings and films. - 12.
-Duration of copyright in broadcasts and cable programs. - 13.
-Duration of copyright in typographical arrangements of editions.
+Duration of copyright in broadcasts and cable programmes. - Duration of copyright in typographical arrangements of editions.